NBA Draft

 kingston-spoonfeed

 The most fascinating part of Flemings' impact is how persistent his presence was felt, whether he was on the ball or off the ball.
-Houston saw their best offensive results with Flemings as the only handler, but his decision making & paint pressure still guided HOU to a T30 offense that rarely turned the ball over when he shared touches with Milos Uzan.
+Houston saw their best offensive results with Flemings as the only handler, but his decision making and paint pressure still guided HOU to a T30 offense that rarely turned the ball over when he shared touches with Milos Uzan.

 flemings-on-ball-v-off-ball